shilpabt/Credit_Risk_Analysis/README.md

 ## Summary

+One way of validating model's performance: its accuracy score.
+The accuracy score is a quick indicator of how accurate each of the models was at predicting the loan status.

+Naive Random Oversampling : Accuracy Score is 65.40%
+SMOTE Oversampling : Accuracy Score is 63.69%
+Cluster Centroids (Undersampling) : Accuracy Score is 63.69% Combination (Over and Under) Sampling : Accuracy Score is 63.69%
+Balanced Random Forest Classifier: Accuracy Score is 78.44% Easy Ensemble Classifier: Accuracy Score is 92.43%

+Precision, also known as positive predictive value (PPV).
+Precision is obtained by dividing the number of true positives (TP) by the number of all positives (i.e., the sum of true positives and false positives, or TP + FP).
+Compared to all other models, Easy Ensemble classifier is better in identifying high risk loans category that is of 7%.

 Based on the analysis results, I recommend Easy Ensemble classifier Model over all other models.
 It appears that the *Easy Ensemble Classifier model* has the best balance out of all other models on the given dataset because of it's high accuracy score(92.43%), a good balance of precision and recall scores.